The Epidemic of Missing & Murdered Native American Women

 Who exactly are the perpetrators of these horrible crimes remains a mystery.
 The causes of such a broad continental trend are most probably multitudinous.
 But developing forensic investigations are focusing especially on the phenomenon of “man camps,” that are often located in isolated Western regions near reservations.
 These camps are huge work camps of modular housing for predominantly male workers for large mines, fracking and pipeline operations.
 Some camps house up to a thousand men.
 Although the research is ongoing, some specific areas, like the Tar Sands in Alberta, Canada, and eastern Montana and western North Dakota, known as the Bakken oil fields, as well as areas along the Keystone Pipeline, have seen especially high rates of missing and murdered Native women and girls.
 Also coinciding with these camps are high rates of sexual violence and human trafficking.

 What is clear is that the perpetrators are targeting Native women and girls who are often isolated in rural areas, many of them poor, with few resources.
 They are viewed as expendable.
-It is the wild west, but with no sheriff and little justice.
-Native women and girls are especially victims of this violence and it is happening today.
+Most cases go unsolved and there is little justice.
+For more information on MMIW in your state, go to: https://www.nativewomenswilderness.org/mmiw

 -Native Americans: Back from the Brink